PaulBrack/Yamato/README.md

 SWATH-MS QC metrics generation tools

 ## MzmlReader
 An optimised library to extract chromatograms and metadata from an MZML file.
 Uses the fast, forward-only System.Xml.XmlReader class.
-Currently will only support BPC information from Proteowizard MZML files - this information is not provided in the Sciex tool.

 ## SwaMe
 A Quameter-based SWATH metrics library